 Height: 1,451 feet

 The Willis Tower (formerly the Sears Tower) is 108 stories, but its Skydeck Observatory and famous glass-bottom balconies are on the 103rd floor.
 Visitors get views of the Chicago area and Lake Michigan and, on a clear day, even a peek at Indiana, Wisconsin, and Michigan.
-Admission is $22 for adults and $14 for kids, but a Travelzoo deal gets adult visitors in for $17.
+Admission is $24 for adults and $16 for kids.
+If you have the nerve, step onto the glass ledge that lets you "float" 1,353 feet above the ground

 Height: 1,776 feet

 With 104 stories rising a symbolic 1,776 feet, One World Trade Center has officially been the tallest skyscraper in America since its completion in 2012.
 The One World Observatory on floors 100 to 102 of the tower offer panoramic views of Manhattan, Brooklyn, and New Jersey starting at $34 for adults and $28 for children.
-There are online deals of 20 percent off for MasterCard holders on Mondays and Century 21 department store customers on weekdays.
-Eat before heading up, though.
-Food at the observatory's three eateries is both expensive (a burger starts at $20) and poorly reviewed.
+There are online 2-for-1 Tuesday deals for MasterCard holders.